How To Write A Product Review: My Proven Sample Template

 - Why was the product created

-What Results Will You Get From The Product?
+Describe The Results You Will Get From The Product?

-If you don’t actually own the product or have used it, you can’t really add much to this area.
+If you don’t actually own the product or haven’t used it, you can’t really add much to this area.
 Here’s an example of my findings:

 Testimonials and Customer Reviews

-After I have collected the reviews and testimonials and read them, I choose two or three of them to comment on and highlight the benefits of the features that the user had written.
+After I’ve collected the reviews and testimonials and read them, I choose two or three of them to comment on and highlight the benefits of the features that the user had written.

 So in summary you would: